1. What is the purpose of the Missouri Fine Arts Academy?

 Jogging, basketball and other recreational activities are organized based on student and staff interest and availability.

-All students who successfully complete MFAA will receive three hours college credit (IDS 101-Interdisciplinary Seminar) from Missouri State University at no additional cost.
-MFAA alumni who complete IDS 101 and who subsequently enroll as full time students at Missouri State University will receive scholarships of three hours credit during their first semester of full-time enrollment.
+All students who successfully complete MFAA will receive college credit (IDS 101-Interdisciplinary Seminar) from Missouri State University at no additional cost.

-Students live in Wells House, located relatively near all facilities utilized by the Fine Arts Academy.
-Academy participants are assigned by gender to separate halls.
+Students live in campus dormitories located relatively near all facilities utilized by MFAA.
 Each Academy student shares a room with another participant from another school and discipline to encourage a sense of community within the Academy.
 Academy officials make room assignments.
-Each Resident Assistant works closely with about 15-20 students to supervise the residence life experience.
+Each Resident Assistant works closely with approximately 15-20 students to supervise the residence life experience.
 In addition, university residence life and security personnel ensure a safe environment for participants.

 The MFAA program is concentrated and progressive.
 Departures from and visitors to the Academy compromise the academic and artistic experience and disrupt the culture and community of the Academy.
 Absences are only allowed in extenuating or special circumstances at the discretion of the MFAA director.

 12. Are participants allowed to bring vehicles?

 No, automobiles, bicycles, motorcycles and other kinds of vehicles are prohibited.